TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2023.md

         * CodeWhisperer Customization using your own code (private to you)
         * Announcing **Amazon Q** generative AI powered assistant
             * Understands user's role and access to information, prevents access to information you shouldn't have access to
-            * Integrated into console and AWS marketing site (*lots of third party reports that Q is leaking private AWS information like non-public roadmaps*!)
+            * Integrated into console and AWS marketing site (*lots of [third party reports](https://www.lastweekinaws.com/blog/aws-degenerative-ai-blunder/) that Q is not as accurate as it should be*)
             * Amazon CodeCatalyst Q integration to plan and automate feature development lifecycle
             * Amazon Q Code Transformation - upgrade code, remove deprecated code, apply security best practices.
 Only available on Java so far.
             * Amazon Q as business expert - integrations with 40 enterprise applications